River Torrens Linear Park

 Dogs may be exercised off lead in the following areas:

-Whilst off the leash the dog must be at all times under the effective control of a competent person.
+While off lead, dogs must be at all times under the effective control of a competent person.